3li7u/Git-Summary/README.md

     $ git branch -d [BRANCH-NAME] : delete specified branch

     $ git merge [BRANCH-NAME] : Merge current branch with specified branch

+# GitHub Commands:
+    - Go to [https://github.com/] and sign up for an account, Remember to use the same e-mail address you used in the Git config.

+    - Create a repo on GitHub

+    - Push Local Repository to GitHub:
+    $ git remote add origin [REPO-URL]
+    $ git push origin master

+    - Note: Since this is the first time you are connecting to GitHub, you will get some kind of notification you to authenticate this connection.

+    - Fetch changes from GitHub:
+    $ git fetch origin : to see what has changed on GitHub in this repo

+    - Merge our current branch (master) with GitHub branch (origin/master)
+    $ git merge origin/master

+    - Fetch and Merge.
+It is used to Pull all changes from a remote repository into the branch you are working on.
+    $ git pull origin